hfzzddn/smart-supply-chain/README.md

 **Overview**

 The Smart Supply Chain Database Project integrates SQL Server Management Studio (SSMS) and Tableau to build a robust system for managing and visualizing supply chain data.
-The project focuses on data normalization, ETL processes, and advanced data visualization to provide actionable insights into supply chain operations.
+The project focuses on data normalization, Extract,Transfrom and Load(ETL)  processes, and advanced data visualization to provide actionable insights into supply chain operations.

 **Tools Used:**

-**SQL Server Management Studio:** For database creation, data cleaning, management, and data manipulation.
+**SQL Server Management Studio:** For database creation, data cleaning,data management,data normalization and data manipulation.

 **Power Query:** For data transformation and loading into Excel.

-**Excel:** For linking tables and further data manipulation.
+**Excel:** Act as a link between SQL Sever Management Studio(SSMS) and Tableau Public.

 **Tableau:** For creating interactive and insightful data visualizations.